gonzalo123/SQS2HTTP/README.md

 # SQS2HTTP

-Simple service that listen to a sqs queue and bypass the payload to a http server, sending a POST request with the SQS's payload and a Bearer Token
+Simple service that listens to a sqs queue and bypass the payload to a http server, sending a POST request with the SQS's payload and a Bearer Token.

-The main script read a .env file with the aws credentials and http endpoint
+The main script read a .env file with the aws credentials and http endpoint.

 ```dotenv
 # AWS CREDENTIALS